Sport diving (sport): Individual events

 Night Diving is an event where a competitor wearing a blacked-out diving mask needs to find 3 items placed on the bottom of the swimming pool within 3 minutes.
 The competitor is provided with a drag rope of length no longer than 5m, a clip for tying up the rope and a bag to hold collected items.
 The competitor after donning the blacked-out dive mask is escorted on the surface by a judge to a basic shot line moored in the centre of the competition area.
 The competitor then descends to the pool bottom to commence searching.
 The 3 items are placed 4 metres apart and at distances of 2, 3 and 4 metres from the centre of the competition area.
 Competitors are ranked using a scoring system that gives points for the number of items collected and the collection of items in the quickest time.

-Immersion 6kg is an event involving the lifting of a 6 kg weight from the bottom of a swimming pool to the surface using a lifting bag.
+Immersion 6 kg is an event involving the lifting of a 6 kg weight from the bottom of a swimming pool to the surface using a lifting bag.
 The first competitor to successfully compete the task is the winner.